 There is an extensive community updating and developing new rules.

-Thus we see greater value in the intellectual capital involved in the defined rule sets and community around them rather than the mechanics of the SNORT PSL itself.

-However this is not to say that the SNORT PSL is itself insufficient.
-The SNORT PSL can be found in section 3 of the SNORT Manual (http://www.snort.org/assets/166/snort_manual.pdf ).
+The SNORT PSL can be found in section 3 of the SNORT Manual [b-SNORT]..

-IV.2.1 Signalling
+IV.7.1 Signalling

-SNORT is a text based PSL and thus lends itself to being potentially carried in H.248 commands as a string.
-It also defines a Snort Rule ID (sid) that allows a unique identification of each rule, which lends itself to being used as a pointer in a H.248 command.
+SNORT is a text based PSL and thus lends itself to being potentially carried in H.248 commands as a string (i.e., using property irb/cfr (see clause 7.1.2)).
+It also defines a Snort Rule ID (sid) that allows a unique identification of each rule, which lends itself to being used as a pointer in a H.248 command (e.g., information used in property irb/ptr (see clause 7.1.1) or reported via event iro/src (see clause 8.2.1)).
 Thus SNORT would not prevent the signalling options 1.2, 2 and 3 (indicated above) from being supported.

-IV.2.2 Structure
+IV.7.2 Structure

-Figure 1 / H.248.DPI outlines a generic high-level format of a policy rule, identifier/name part, condition part and action part.
+Figure III.1 outlines a generic high-level format of a policy rule, identifier/name part, condition part and action part.

 The SNORT PSL provides several elements that enable clear identification and version handling.
-The Snort Rule (sid) as mentioned above allows a unique identification of SNORT rules.
+The Snort Rule identifier (sid) as mentioned above allows a unique identification of SNORT rules.
 For version handling the Revision (rev) element can be used.
-The Reference (reference) element can provide further information regarding the definition of a rules.
+The Reference (reference) element can provide further information regarding the definition of a set of rules.
 The Priority element (priority) may be assigned to the rule in order to prioritise one rule over another.

 SNORT rules consist of a rule header and rule options.
 As indicated by the manual: